Ebola16/random-pokemon/README.md

 # Random Pokémon HOME Animated GIF

 Get a random Pokémon HOME animated gif from [random-pokemon-data](https://github.com/Ebola16/random-pokemon-data).
-A case-insensitive "r" ([RE2 regex](https://www.npmjs.com/package/re2)) query parameter is supported.
+A case-insensitive "r" query parameter ([RE2 regex](https://www.npmjs.com/package/re2), which is regex without backreferences and lookahead assertions) is supported.
 A case-insensitive "e" query parameter (exclude) is also supported that excludes matches separated by commas.
-These filter the contents of `/data/images.json` and .
+These filter the contents of `/data/images.json`.
 Artificial intelligence tools are helpful for learning how to generate RE2 regex.

 Pokémon assets are ©2025 Nintendo, Creatures Inc., and GAME FREAK inc.
 All trademarks and copyrights are property of their respective owners.